Important information for parents and guardians

 - live with a child or adult who is at risk of severe illness if they get COVID-19 e.g. another child with complex medical needs, or an immunocompromised adult

-For all children in this age group, the recommendation of NIAC is that the benefits of vaccination are greater than the risks of the vaccine.
+For all children in this age group, the recommendation of NIAC is that the benefits of vaccination are greater than the risks from the vaccine.

-The benefits include avoiding getting COVID-19, and extra protection from the rare risk of serious illness.
+The benefits include helping to avoid getting COVID-19, and extra protection from the rare risks of serious illness from COVID-19.
 Children who are vaccinated will be less likely to miss school and other activities because of COVID-19.

-Is the vaccine effective for children aged 12-15 years?
+Is the vaccine effective for children aged 12 to 15?

-The clinical trial for the Spikevax (Moderna) vaccine showed that it was highly effective at preventing COVID-19 in children this age.
+The clinical trial for the Comirnaty (Pfizer/BioNTech) vaccine showed that it was highly effective at preventing COVID-19 in children this age.

-Is the vaccine safe for children aged 12-15 years?
+Is the vaccine safe for children aged 12 to 15?

 This COVID-19 vaccine is recommended for children aged 12 and over in Ireland by the National Immunisation Advisory Committee.

-This vaccine has been tested on thousands of people including over 3,700 children and young people aged 12-17 years as part of clinical trials.
-No additional safety concerns were identified in the clinical trial for children and young people aged 12-17 years.
+This vaccine has been tested on thousands of people including over 2,000 children and young people aged 12 to 15 years as part of clinical trials.
+No additional safety concerns were identified in the clinical trial for children and young people aged 12 to 15.

 This vaccine has also met strict standards of safety, quality and effectiveness, and been approved and licensed by regulators.
 For Ireland, the regulator is the European Medicines Agency (EMA) – visit www.ema.europa.eu for more information.